St Andrew's Church

 THE DIOCESE OF

-SINGAPORE CARRIES ON ITS MISSION IN EDUCATION AND SHAPING YOUNG
+SINGAPORE CARRIES ON ITS MsION IN EDUCATION AND SHAPING YOUNG

 LIVES IN SINGAPORE.